We receive a small commission if you click on the ads (selected by Google), or if you link to a product recommended by us.

 I have been able to rent cars in most countries, and have never needed an international driver's license.
 Your current State driver's license from the USA works fine.

 Beware of renting a Mercedes Benz in England (and perhaps elsewhere in Europe).
 In 2015 we decided to go upscale since we would be doing a lot of driving for the week.
 "C class" should be fine - that is what our dealer loans us when our car is in for service.
+It turned out to be far less than a C Class as imported to the USA.
 The driver seat did not go back as far as other cars.
 The steering wheel did not tilt (as a tall guy I had a terrible time getting in and out).
 There were no heated seats (it was very cold when we were there.)
 When we returned the car, the agent suggested getting a VW Passat or similar next time.

 New York City